mrgnhnt96/revali/doc-site/docs/constructs/revali_server/annotations/binding.md

 ---
-title: Parameters
+title: Binding
 ---

-# Parameter Annotations
+# Binding Annotations

-Parameter annotations are used to bind parameters to values from the request.
-They can be used to bind path parameters, query parameters, headers, request bodies, dependencies and more.
+Binding annotations are used to make a connection between parameters to values from the request, dependencies or some value.
+Some examples of values to bind are: path parameters, query parameters, headers, request bodies, dependencies and more.

 | Annotation | Description | Requests | Controllers |
 | --- | --- | :-: | :-: |